dlangk/langkilde/posts/2024-03-27-untangling-luck-and-skill-in-business.md

 obvious for a very long time.

 **To make matters worse, creating value is not enough.
-You also need to capture value.** Inspired by the [Acquired podcast](https://www.acquired.fm),**** I’ve become fond of the **7 Powers** framework to understand a company’s ability to capture value.
+You also need to capture value.** Inspired by the [Acquired podcast](https://www.acquired.fm), I’ve become fond of the **"7 Powers" framework** to understand a company’s ability to capture value.

 ![](https://storage.googleapis.com/langkilde-se-images/80bf68b4-9880-46e8-926f-5f4c16e0be26.jpeg)

-**7 Powers** was created by Hamilton Helmer, describing possible sources of persistent competitive advantage.
+"7 Powers" was created by Hamilton Helmer, describing possible sources of persistent competitive advantage.
 A lot of it is focused on differentials against competitors.
 You want to establish a flywheel motion that compounds into a growing advantage.
 Once that flywheel is started, you must ensure you do not run out of money.
 Sooner or later, you will be unstoppable.
 That is, until the world changes.
 When the internet was invented, the power dynamics of markets changed very quickly.
-The transaction cost of exchanging goods virtually rapidly disrupted incumbents.
+The transaction cost of exchanging goods basically disappears, and that rapidly disrupted incumbents.
 No business is safe.
 The faster the rate of change in the world, the more important it is to evolve constantly.

 Businesses are technical, social, and financial experiments.
 They bundle a considerable number of sources of randomness.